temporalio/documentation/docs/java/activities.md

 ```

 An Activity interface must be annotated with the `@ActivityInterface`.
-Each method that belongs to an Activity interface defines a separate Activity type.
+Each method that belongs to an `@ActivityInterface` defines a separate Activity type.
 You can annotate each method in the Activity interface with the `@ActivityMethod` annotation, but this is completely optional.

 ```java